adityapaul/adityapaul.github.io/index.markdown

 ### Miscellanea

 Outside of the lab, I love television shows and food.
 I especially love ranking things as a general practice; I maintain spreadsheets of my favorite TV shows and restaurants and either rank or rate them.
 My latest watch has been Barry on HBO.
-I'm a huge animal person: I have a 4-year-old beagle named Nico, and live with my partner's 2-year-old ragdoll cat Farah.
+I'm a huge animal person: I have a 4-year-old beagle named Nico, and absolutely love my partner's 2-year-old ragdoll cat Farah.

 This website is a work in progress!
 I'm using Jekyll's `minima` theme, and heavy inspiration was drawn from [Lukas Lehner's](https://lukaslehner.github.io) website.